lviens/2019_BSSA/README.md

-# Codes to reproduce some of the results of Viens and Denolle (Submitted to BSSA).
+# Codes to reproduce some of the results of Viens and Denolle (Submitted to BSSA)

 - The Matlab codes in the "Codes" folder reproduce the waveforms for the NAGH and KNHH stations presented in Figure 8 as well as Figures 4a and 4c. <br/>
 - The Large_earthquake_simulation.m code simulates the 2004 Mw 7.2 Off the Kii peninsula earthquake.
 The code produces three plots: <br/>